troykopec/WebDevProject1/merging.md

     git pull origin main

 3. **Handle Conflicts (If Any)**
     If you face merge conflicts while pulling, Git will notify you.
 Resolve them manually, then stage and commit the resolved changes.
+If you get "Already up to date." you can skip this step.
     ```bash
     git add <conflicted-files>
     git commit -m "Resolved merge conflict"